vizkeletibala/vion-arena/README.md

 1. Run frontend checks in a Node container
 2. Run backend linting and pytest in a Python container
 3. Build Docker images
-4. Push images to `registry.localhost`
+4. Push images to `localhost:5000`
 5. Deploy with `deploy/docker-compose.app.yml`
 6. Run `scripts/smoke-test.sh`

 Because Jenkins has Docker socket access, it can run the pipeline without installing Node or Python on the agent itself.

+The pipeline uses `--volumes-from "$HOSTNAME"` for the temporary test containers instead of bind-mounting `$PWD`.
+That matters because Jenkins talks to the host Docker daemon through `/var/run/docker.sock`, so container-internal paths cannot be mounted reliably with `-v "$PWD":...`.

 ## Observability